harleydutton/tabula-rasa/Chapters/Storyteller (cursed)/Motivation.md

 aliases:
   - Motivations
 ---
-Motivations are what make [[Character|Characters]] interesting and as such, each character must have at least one.
+Motivations are what make [[Character|Characters]] and as such, each character must have at least one.
 This can be anything you like that gets a character out of bed in the morning.

 ---